Aug. 8 Column: Blossom End Rot

 Ugh, it’s the dreaded blossom-end rot on these paste tomatoes!

-For my column, I did a LOT of research on blossom end rot and I only consulted research-based institutions (i.e., from educational and Extension sources).
+For my column, I did a LOT of research on blossom end rot.
+I only consulted research-based institutions (i.e., from educational and Extension sources).
 As both a Master Gardener and writer, I feel it’s so important to focus on reliable information.
 I want to be able to provide you with information you can trust.

 Unfortunately, this disorder isn’t limited to tomatoes.
 It also can occur in eggplants, peppers, watermelons, pumpkins, zucchinis and other types of squash.